A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: A Dual Active-Set Algorithm

 \section{A Dual Active-Set Algorithm}

-The dual active-set algorithm we propose here, given by Algorithm \ref{alg:dual-as}, can be interpreted as the primal active-set algorithm considered in \cite{journal2020} applied to the dual problem in \eqref{eq:qp-dual}, which is mathematically equivalent to several other popular active-set algorithm formulations (see Section \ref{ssec:other-as} for details and advantages of the proposed formulation).
-First, we give an overview of the algorithm and then specifics, such as how to efficiently solve the subproblems encountered in Step \ref{step:nonsingular-subproblem} and \ref{step:singular-subproblem}, are given in Section \ref{sec:ldl}.
+The dual active-set algorithm that we propose, given in Algorithm \ref{alg:dual-as}, can be interpreted as the primal active-set algorithm considered in \cite{journal2020} applied to the dual problem in \eqref{eq:qp-dual}, which is mathematically equivalent to several other popular active-set algorithm formulations (see Section \ref{ssec:other-as} for details and advantages of the proposed formulation).
+We will now give an overview of the algorithm and then cover specifics, such as how to efficiently solve the subproblems encountered in Step \ref{step:nonsingular-subproblem} and \ref{step:singular-subproblem}, in Section \ref{sec:ldl}.